alan-turing-institute/hpc-landscape/DAWN/examples/multi_node_accelerate/README.md

 4. Lines 65:91: Run the training loop.
    This runs a total of 50 epochs

-During training `vmstat` and `xpi-smi` are used to collect data bout CPU and GPU usage respectively.
+During training `vmstat` and `xpi-smi` are used to collect data about CPU and GPU usage respectively.

 ## Setup